 IAS 12 requires that a deferred tax liability is recorded in respect of all taxable temporary differences that exist at the year-end – this is sometimes known as the full provision method.

 All of this terminology can be rather overwhelming and difficult to understand, so consider it alongside an example.
-Depreciable non-current assets are the typical example behind deferred tax in Paper F7.
+Depreciable non-current assets are the typical deferred tax example used in FR.

 A non-current asset costing $2,000 was acquired at the start of year 1.
 It is being depreciated straight line over four years, resulting in annual depreciation charges of $500.
 Thus a total of $2,000 of depreciation is being charged.
 The capital allowances granted on this asset are:

-Table 1 shows the carrying value of the asset, the tax base of the asset and therefore the temporary difference at the end of each year.
+Table 1 shows the carrying amount of the asset, the tax base of the asset and therefore the temporary difference at the end of each year.

 As stated above, deferred tax liabilities arise on taxable temporary differences, ie those temporary differences that result in tax being payable in the future as the temporary difference reverses.
 So, how does the above example result in tax being payable in the future?